Governance & Risk

-In compliance with the requirements of the Companies Act, the Social and Ethics Committee was formed by the board during July 2012.The committee is chaired by an independent non-executive director and includes two executive directors.
-The objective of the committee is to review and approve the policy, strategy and structure to manage transformation and social and ethics issues in the company.
-Amongst the issues falling within the scope of the committee's functions are social and economic development, good corporate citizenship and environmental issues, the latter including climate change.
+In compliance with the requirements of the Companies Act, the Social and Ethics Committee was formed by the Board during July 2012.The Committee is chaired by an Independent Non-Executive Director and includes two Executive Directors.
+The objective of the Committee is to review and approve the policy, strategy and structure to manage transformation and social and ethics issues in the Group.
+Amongst the issues falling within the scope of the Committee's functions are social and economic development, good corporate citizenship and environmental issues, the latter including climate change.

 Every employee of Peregrine is expected to subscribe to the Code, which requires all to act with honesty and integrity in all dealings with stakeholders; to interact with fairness, dignity and respect within and outside of the Group in all business dealings; and to create and protect a credible and well-reputed business and working environment free from harassment and discrimination.

-The Code is communicated to all employees and will be reviewed annually.
+The Code is communicated to all employees and is reviewed annually.

 Dealing in securities

-- In accordance with the listing requirements of the JSE Limited:
+In accordance with the Listings Requirements of the JSE Limited:

 - Once executed, appropriate disclosure is made on the Securities Exchange News Services (SENS).